calebmsword/javascript-notes/are-generators-useful.md

 console.log(uniqueIdIterator.next().value);  // 3
 ```

-But this is a bad example because closures solve this problem without introducing the mystical control flow generators require.
+But this is a bad example because closures solve this problem without introducing the mystical control flow inherent to generators.

 ```javascript
 function getUniqueIdFactory() {